vacp2p/rfc/specs/waku/waku-v2.md

 TODO(Dean): Fill out this section with historical message API.

-- Add issue for this in specs repo
+- Add issue for this in specs repository

 ## Changelog

 TODO(Oskar): Update changelog once we are in draft, which is when implementation matches spec

-Intial draft version.
+Initial draft version.
 Released []()

 ## Copyright